BigFatDog/percep-uni/README.md

   } = config;
 ```

-## Credits
-- [IWantHue by Medialab](http://tools.medialab.sciences-po.fr/iwanthue/) for the awesome application
-- [OxFord InteractiveVis](https://github.com/oxfordinternetinstitute/InteractiveVis) for original twitter and stackoverflow visualizations

 # Motivation
 When we need to use categorical colors in data visualizations, [ColorBrewer](http://colorbrewer2.org/) helps to generate distinct/categorical colors and ensures the even distribution.
 But what if we want to get sub color-space from each single color of the categorical color scheme?

 It becomes an interesting idea to me as I draw a force graph with sigma.js or a ribbon chart to represent a network
 of employees of a company.
 Categorical colors are used to represent departments, i.e, groups of people.
 For each group, a set of sub-colorspace is generated to
-represent employees' salary in a linear scale.
+represent employees' other attributes.

 This is possible with [IWantHue](http://tools.medialab.sciences-po.fr/iwanthue/).
-IWantHue is a standalone application other than a library, I studied IWantHue
+IWantHue is a standalone application but not a library, I studied IWantHue
 and made this library: percep-uni.

+ALL core algorithms come from [IWantHue](http://tools.medialab.sciences-po.fr/iwanthue/)
 Thanks to [medialab](http://tools.medialab.sciences-po.fr) team for creating the fun yet powerful IWantHue

+## Credits
+- [IWantHue by Medialab](http://tools.medialab.sciences-po.fr/iwanthue/) for the awesome application
+- [OxFord InteractiveVis](https://github.com/oxfordinternetinstitute/InteractiveVis) for original twitter and stackoverflow visualizations

 ## License